mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 |Vermillion Valley Resort -> South Kennedy Meadows: 176 miles|
 |Red’s Meadow Resort -> South Kennedy Meadows: 204 miles|

-Certainly not impossible (my anecdotal observation is that about 30% of people went for this option).
+Certainly not impossible (I would guess that ~20% of people went for this option).

 This section of trail is both very difficult on the body, and extremely beautiful, so you may not be doing 30 mile days.

 ### Staying on vs Getting off
 A single, clean push through the high Sierra without exiting is a wonderful experience.
 It saves you a lot of time and keeps you in the mountains.
 If you have your resupply sorted there are fewer things to worry about when you’re out there hiking.

 For me personally, leaving the trail and taking a zero day in Bishop was exactly what my mind and body needed.
 This section is long, tiring, breathtaking, and the weather can be highly variable.
-I got out, enjoyed a hot shower and bed, bought an extra layer of clothing, and relaxed.
+I got out, enjoyed a hot shower and bed, purchased an extra layer of clothing, and relaxed.
 It’s a personal choice - do what is right for you.

 Even if you planned to do a single push, always know you can bail if you need a break or the weather turns ugly.

 ### Saving some time at North Kennedy Meadows
 The default option seems to be to hitch into North Kennedy meadows, resupply, pick up a bear box, and enjoy their wood-burning stove!

 The hitch can be a bit gnarly.
-A few hikers this year paid for Sonora Pass Resupply, a company that will deliver a full resupply (and bear box) right to the trailhead.
-Plan it ahead of time, and expect to pay an overhead.
+A few hikers this year paid for [Sonora Pass Resupply](https://www.sonorapassresupply.com), a company that will deliver a full resupply (and bear box) direct to the trailhead.
+Plan it ahead of time and expect to pay an overhead.

 ## Example Strategies
 ### The Default